OS2World/GAME-SDL-STRATEGY-Toppler/README.md

 The demo section is also not really obvious.
 The numbers represent states of the important keys.
 Each bit in the number corresponds to one key.
 If it is set the key is pressed, otherwise not.
-Because Tower Toppler is strictly deterministic and uses fixed intervalls for display and update each line corresponds to one cycle of update and display.
+Because Tower Toppler is strictly deterministic and uses fixed intervals for display and update each line corresponds to one cycle of update and display.

 I can not promise that the program will be able to load the files if